oracle-livelabs/pts/ac-with-ucp/lab5-planned-maintenance/lab5-planned-maintenance.md

 ## Introduction

-In this lab we will create a connection pool with 10 connections and verify that UCP distributes them equally between the cluster nodes.
+In this lab we will create a connection pool with 10 connections and first verify that UCP distributes them equally between the cluster nodes.

-We will also direct and drain connections to a chosen node of the database cluster as when it is required by planned maintenance on another node.
+We will then also direct (and drain) connections to a chosen node of the database cluster, thus making one node of the cluster available for planned maintenance.

+Draining connections means that enough time is provided for current work to complete before maintenance is started on a node.

 Estimated Lab Time: 30 minutes